OssianGH/booky/README.md

 ### Controllers

+- `controlador/`: Contains the controller classes thathandle the business logic and user interactions.
 - `principal.py`: The main controller of the application, managing the dashboard to access its functionalities.
 - `alterar_libro.py`: Provides the base functionality required for both adding and editing books.
 - `agregar_libro.py`: Extends `alterar_libro.py` functionality to handle adding new books.